mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 Many of the orignal ideas behind Gears found their way into the HTML5 spec though, in particular the idea of Gear's `LocalServer` module that allowed running a local server inside of the browser.
-That server would be able to handle any requests made by the browser instead of actually sending these request over the network.
-This is essentially (besides some other features) what service workers are.
-They are standalone pieces of JavaScript code that gets installed into the users browser and are subsequently able to intercept any request that the browser makes and serve the response from their internal cache instead of relying on the remote server's response.
+That server would be able to handle any requests made by the browser instead of actually sending the request over the network.
+This is essentially (besides some other features) what service workers offer.
+They are standalone pieces of JavaScript code that get installed into the users browser and are subsequently able to intercept any request that the browser makes and serve the response from their internal cache instead of relying on the remote server's response.

 Installing a service worker is as simple as running a little script: